Version: Unity 6.1 Alpha (6000.1)

 Troubleshooting shadows

-Reduce flickering shadows
+Reduce shadow flickering

 Shadows might flicker if they’re far away from the cameraA component which creates an image of a particular viewpoint in your scene.
 The output is either drawn to the screen or captured as a texture.
 More info